OAIE/oaie-sketch/README.md

 # OAIE-Sketch
-OpenAPI Visual Editor

-OAIE Sketch offers a side-by-side code editor and visual editor.
+OAIE Sketch offers a side-by-side YAML code editor and visual editor with a focus on tactile feedback, simplicity and performance.

 ## Features
 - shows each operation as graph node